-Starting in 2010, this data element is derived from "Sequence of Events" in the Cevent data file.
-It is the first event attribute that is not between codes 60 and 71 (non-harmful events).
+Starting in 2010, this data element is derived from the "Sequence of Events" data element as the first value that is not between codes 60 and 71 (non-harmful events).
+Prior to 2015, this data element's Locator Code or Data Element Number was C18.